Panchmel Dal Recipe (Rajasthani Pancharatna Dal)

 If you do not have all five lentils in your pantry, you can also make this dal panchmel with two or three lentils.

-Soaking the lentils beforehand helps to reduce the cooking time and makes the lentils easily digestible.
+Soaking the lentils beforehand helps reduce cooking time and makes them easier to digest.

 You can also make it a no-onion, no-garlic panchmel dal recipe by skipping onions and garlic from the tempering.